OpenBB-finance/OpenBB/website/content/terminal/menus/economy.md

 ---
 title: Economy
-description: This documentation page provides detailed information about OpenBB Terminal's Economy Menu.
+description: "This documentation page provides detailed information about OpenBB Terminal's" Economy Menu.
 This includes overviews of broad market and country-specific data, querying from databases such as FRED and OECD, and insightful comparisons using stored datasets.
 A must-read for those to get the most out of macroeconomic data